 Filling your prescriptions- especially when treating chronic illness – can put a significant dent in your monthly budget.

-Mary Bull, Patient Resource Coordinator at Barrier Islands Free Medical Clinic – a free clinic based outside of Charleston, SC – lives up to her name when it comes to finding the cheapest prescription drugs on the market for the Clinic’s patients.
+Mary Bull, Patient Resource Coordinator at Barrier Islands Free Medical Clinic – a free clinic based outside of Charleston, SC – lives up to her title when it comes to finding the cheapest prescription drugs on the market for the Clinic’s patients.
 While low-income patients are able to find the lowest cost generic prescriptions (thanks to Bull’s exhaustive knowledge of cost-cutting and coupons), as Bull explains, everyone – regardless of income – can benefit from a few tricks of the trade when it comes to filling their prescriptions for less.

 Her general advice?
 It’s about taking care of yourself first – and then knowing where to look second.